Uncovering the Triplet Ground State of Triangular Graphene Nanoflakes Engineered with Atomic Precision on a Metal Surface

-The fabrication of such GNFs has been hindered for long time due to their high reactivity \cite{Clar1953}.
-As open-shell structures, the presence of unpaired electrons (radicals) makes the synthesis extremely difficult.
+The fabrication of such GNFs has been hindered due to their high reactivity \cite{Clar1953}.
+As open-shell structures, the presence of unpaired electrons (radicals) makes the synthesis difficult.
 First unsubstituted triangulene was synthesized by dehydrogenating precursor molecules with the tip of a scanning tunneling microscope (STM) \cite{Pavlicek2017}.
-Very recently, triangular GNFs with larger sizes have been synthesized through on-surface synthetic (OSS) approach \cite{Mishra2019,Su2019}, a recipe which has proven its success for fabricating atomically precise graphene flakes on a metallic surface \cite{Cai2010,Treier2010,Ruffieux2016,clair2019}.
-Despite this progress in the fabrication strategy, the most fascinating character of this kind of GNFs, namely their magnetic properties, have not been demonstrated experimentally.
+Very recently, triangular GNFs with larger sizes have been synthesized through an on-surface synthetic (OSS) approach \cite{Mishra2019,Su2019,Mishra2020c}, an strategy for fabricating atomically precise graphene flakes on a metallic surface \cite{Cai2010,Treier2010,Ruffieux2016,clair2019}.
+Despite such progresses in fabrication, their magnetic properties on a surface have not been demonstrated experimentally.

-Here we report the OSS of triangulene-like GNFs and the demonstration that they lay in a triplet ground state.
+Here we report the OSS of triangulene-like GNFs and demonstrate that they have a triplet ground state.
 The synthesized GNFs have reduced symmetry compared to triangulene, which increases the localization of the magnetic moments.
 High-resolution STM images and spectroscopy allow us to identify the two spin centers on the GNFs and map their localization.
 Their ferromagnetic correlations are characterized by the spin-1 Kondo effect \cite{Sasaki2000,Roch2009,Parks2010}, which happens due to the incomplete screening of two coupled spins by conducting electrons of the metal substrate.
 Our results also show that the strength of correlations between spins depends on the distance between them.